aehrc/gp-naps-fhir/input/pagecontent/comparison-gp-systems.md

             </td>
             <td width="436" valign="top">
                 <p>
-                    There is similar data captured but either a direct correlation was difficult to determine or it is anticipated significant additional processing may be required to meet the requirement.
+                    Significant additional processing may be required to export the data specified
                 </p>
             </td>
         </tr>